 For my career, I had chosen to go into the software field, cutting my teeth on paper tape and punch cards running programs on mainframes and then advancing with the industry through various technologies including many Unix versions, microprocessors, and later almost every version of Windows created.
 I progressed as software engineer, manager, entrepreneur, startup executive, web designer, project manager, etc. An obvious theme that appears is of an individual with an insatiable thirst for learning new things who likes to wear a lot of hats.
 Over the course of my still-continuing career, there are not a lot of types of software or software verticals I have not worked with nor roles I have not taken on.
 I can't call myself an expert at them all, but the broad base and variety of skills and experiences have served my nature and my employers well.
-Today I manage a software development organization developing enterprise scale products for healthcare and other industries and provide strategic marketing, messaging, and channel guidance around particular product lines.
-In my spare time I also still take on programming projects at home to learn new skills and keep my old skills fresh.
+Today I run a software development organization developing enterprise scale products for healthcare and other industries and provide strategic marketing, messaging, and channel guidance around particular product lines.

 College, career, marriage, children, step-children, and all the accompanying life experiences kept me pretty occupied for over 30 years after my early days of railroading as a teen.
 Throughout that time, my main hobby was community and local professional theatre, once again feeding my thirst for knowledge as an actor, stage manager, lighting designer, set designer/builder, director, and producer.
 If I had not done it before, I had to learn it and try it.
 It was a lot of fun, and a lot of time.
 I also served on the boards of directors of several community and semi-professional theatres as well as serving for a short time on the board of directors of the American Independence Museum in Exeter, NH and an even shorter stint on the board of Near West Theatre in cleveland OH before having the nexpected opportunity to return to NH.

 Around 2008, with my daughters finally starting to head off to college, and my wife of 2 years and I thinking about what a future empty nest would bring, I started thinking again about my old model railroad.
 I started armchair modelling online, untii the day I asked my wife what she thought of my picking it back up.
 Of course, when she said yes, she thought I meant collect a few things until we had a house.
 Apparently I didn't communicate my intentions clearly enough based on her surprise when she came home one day to benchwork around two walls of the dining area.
 She was great about it though - wonderful person that she truly is.